“ NEVER IN THE FIELD OF HUMAN CONFLICT WAS SO MUCH OWED BY SO MANY TO SO FEW ”

 ERIC SIMCOX ( BOY) MARRS 33572.
 P/O. BRITISH.

 “Boy” Marrs was born in Dover on the 9th of July 1921.
-He entered RAF College, Crnwell in April 1939 as a flight cadet.
+He entered RAF College, Cranwell in April 1939 as a flight cadet.
 He was granted a permanent commission on the 7th of March 1940 and joined 152 Sqn at Acklington ten days later.
 On the 13th of August he claimed a Bf 110 destroyed, on the 16th a probable He 111, on the 18th a Ju 87, and on the 22nd shared a Do 17, on the 25th a Bf 110, on the 17th of September a shared Ju 88 and on the 28th a Bf 109.
 He destroyed a Do 17 north of Warmwell on the 4th of July 1941.
 He was awarded the D.F.C (7.1.41) and became a flight Commander in April 41.
 He shared a He 111 over Scilly Isles on the 18th of July.
 The Squadron now based at Porthreath provided close escort for Hampdens detailed to bomb the ‘ Scharnhorst’ and ‘Gneisenau’ at Brest.
 On the 24th of July 1941 the Squadron encountered heavy flak over the target and Marrs was shot down and killed.
 He is buried in Kerfautras Cemetery, Brest, France.
-Its mentioed in the Squadron ORB that he was admired and loved by everyone and his name in this Squadron will live for evermore.
+Its mentioned in the Squadron ORB that he was admired and loved by everyone and his name in this Squadron will live for evermore.
 He was 20 years old.

 P/O. 7.3.40.
 F/O. 7.3.41.